Restrictions on realizable unitary operations imposed by symmetry and locality: Supplementary Note 1: Characterizing the group generated by local symmetric quantum circuits

 Using similar arguments, we can also see that for any finite subset of sites, the group of $G$-invariant unitaries which act non-trivially only on those sites is also a connected compact Lie group.
 Finally, recall that $\mathcal{V}_k^G$ is generated by $k$-local $G$-invariant unitaries, i.e., $G$-invariant unitaries that act non-trivially on arbitrary subset of $k$ sites.
 Assuming the system has a finite number of sites $n$, this means that $\mathcal{V}_k^G$ is generated by a finite set of connected compact Lie groups.
 Using Fact 1 about compact Lie groups, we conclude that $\mathcal{V}_k^G$ itself is a compact connected Lie group. \end{proof}

 The compactness of the group $\mathcal{V}_k^G$ has several useful implications.
-For instance, as we mentioned before, using the result of \cite{d2002uniform}, compactness implies that $\mathcal{V}_k^G$ is uniformly finitely generated by $k$-local symmetric unitaries.
+For instance, as we mentioned before, compactness implies that $\mathcal{V}_k^G$ is uniformly finitely generated by $k$-local symmetric unitaries \cite{d2007introduction}.
 Another useful implication of compactness follows from the following fact about Lie groups: \\

 \textbf{Fact 2:} For compact connected Lie groups, the exponential map from the Lie algebra to the Lie group is surjective.\\

 It follows that \begin{corollary} A unitary $V$ can be implemented using $k$-local symmetric unitaries, i.e., $V\in \mathcal{V}^G_k$ if, and only if, there exists $C\in \mathfrak{h}_{k}$ such that $V=e^{C}$.
 In other words, $\mathcal{V}^G_k=e^{\mathfrak{h}_{k}}$. \end{corollary} Therefore, by characterizing the Lie algebra $\mathfrak{h}_{k}$ we also find a full and direct characterization of $\mathcal{V}^G_k$.
 Hence, in the following, we focus on the study of the Lie algebra $\mathfrak{h}_{k}$.